Areas / Towns & cities / Romford · town guide

 Prices by property type

-Median sold price by type across Romford.
+Median sold price and share of the market, by type, across Romford.

 The most-traded type in Romford is terraced (2,085 sales, median £425,000), which tends to set the tone of the area.
 Flats (£245,000) and houses (~£463,966) trade well apart, so the headline figure moves a lot with the mix of what's for sale.